Province of Zamora: Municipalities

+Demographics

+The province's population is currently the most declining of all Spanish provinces.

+As of 2024, the foreign-born population is 12,238, equal to 7.4% of the total population.
+The 5 largest foreign nationalities are Portuguese (1,310), Colombians (1,182), Moroccans (1,133), Bulgarians (828) and Venezuelans (796).

 Tourism

 Zamora has many fine historic churches and buildings.
 These include a twelfth century Romanesque cathedral, many other churches, city walls, ancient houses and a castle.
 Pottery, textiles and wine are manufactured here.